task-mule/task-mule/README.md

 };
 ```

 The `invoke` function contains JavaScript that executes your task.
 Note that it's an `async` function.
-You have async code here, like downloading files or hitting REST APIs and database.
+You can run async code here, like downloading files or hitting REST APIs or a database.

 ## Running your task